Spoof detection using time-delay shallow neural network and feature switching: Introduction

 In this paper, inspired by the \emph{x}-vector based ASV system, we propose a similar spoof detection system for identifying both logical and physical access.
-To implement the \emph{x}-vector system for spoof detection, the following changes are made to the neural network architecture proposed in~\cite{Snyder2018XVectorsRD}: (i) The last layer in the ASV system's architecture is modified to handle the two-class problem of spoof detection. (ii) Instead of the standard cross-entropy loss function, a new focal loss function~\cite{focalLossFunction} is used to give more focus on hard and misclassified examples.
-The proposed \emph{x}-vector classifier outperforms the baseline GMM classifier for physical access while GMM classifier outruns the \emph{x}-vector system in detecting logical access.
-Owing to the success of decision-level feature switching (DLFS) system on ASV-spoof-2017 dataset~\cite{IS2018_dlfs_replayAttacks}, the same is used here to exploit the property of different features in capturing different kinds of spoofing conditions.
-The focus of this paper is threefold: Firstly, a comparison of four different systems submitted to ASV-spoof-2019 challenge is discussed.
-Secondly, we propose the novel \emph{x}-vector based spoof detection system.
-Finally, by using DLFS on individual feature system, the performance is further improved.
+For detecting spoofed utterances, the following changes are made to the time-delay neural network architecture (\emph{x}-vector) proposed in~\cite{Snyder2018XVectorsRD}: (i) The last layer in the ASV system's architecture is modified to handle the two-class problem of spoof detection. (ii) Instead of the standard cross-entropy loss function, a new focal loss function~\cite{focalLossFunction} is used to give more focus on hard and misclassified examples (iii) The network was made shallow since this is binary classification problem with limited data.
+The proposed network outperforms the baseline GMM classifier for physical access almost in all the cases.
+On the other hand, the proposed system is not consistently outperforming the GMM classifier while detecting logical access.
+Instead of conventional score fusion, decision-level feature switching (DLFS) system proposed for ASV-spoof-2017 dataset~\cite{IS2018_dlfs_replayAttacks} is used to exploit the property of different features in capturing different kinds of spoofing conditions.
+The focus of this paper is three-fold: Firstly, a comparison of baseline GMM system using four different features on ASV-spoof-2019 challenge is discussed.
+Secondly, we propose a novel neural network architecture for spoof detection system inspired by state-of-the-art ASV system (\emph{x}-vector~\cite{Snyder2018XVectorsRD}).
+Finally, by using DLFS on individual feature system, the performance of spoof detection systems (SDS) is further improved.

 The rest of the paper is organized as follows: Section~\ref{sec:literatureSurvey} discusses the details of spoof detection approaches in the literature.
 A brief description of ASV-spoof-2019 dataset is given in Section~\ref{sec:dBdescription}.
 Section~\ref{sec:asv_spkrRec_xvec} gives a brief overview of the \emph{x}-vector based ASV system.
-The proposed \emph{x}-vector architecture for spoof detection is explained in Section~\ref{sec:spoofDetection_xvec}.
-Section~\ref{sec:spoofDetectionSystem} discusses the details of baseline GMM systems, the proposed \emph{x}-vector systems, and the DLFS systems.
+The proposed architecture for spoof detection is explained in Section~\ref{sec:spoofDetection_xvec}.
+Section~\ref{sec:spoofDetectionSystem} discusses the details of baseline GMM systems, the proposed systems, and the DLFS systems.
 A comprehensive analysis on the performance of various systems is given in Section~\ref{sec:ResultAnalysis} followed by the conclusion in Section~\ref{sec:conclusion}.